-- Bioinformatics is computer aided biology. - Bioinformatics deals with the collection, archiving, organization, and interpretation of a wide range of biological data. - The NCBI and EBI are major online bioinformatics service providers. - Introduced Gene, UniProt, PDB databases as well as a number of 'boutique' databases including PFAM and OMIM.
+- Bioinformatics is computer aided biology. - Bioinformatics deals with the collection, archiving, organization, and interpretation of a wide range of biological data. - There are a large number of primary, secondary and tertiary bioinformatics databases. - The NCBI and EBI are major online bioinformatics service providers. - Introduced Gene, UniProt, PDB databases as well as a number of 'boutique' databases including PFAM and OMIM.